openenclave/openenclave/docs/DesignDocs/RemoteAttestationCollaterals.md

  * This function returns the evidence and endorsements used in **local** or
  * **remote** attestation.
  *
+ * For remote attesattion:
- * This function can only be called from a TEE/enclave.
+ *  - This function can only be called from a TEE/enclave.
+ *
+ * For local attestation:
+ *  - This function can be called from the TEE/enclave or the untrusted host.
  *
  * @param[in] flags Specifying default value (0) generates evidence for local
  * attestation.
 Specifying OE_EVIDENCE_FLAGS_REMOTE_ATTESTATION generates